Laneway Homes

 This is smarter living in smaller spaces.
 A laneway house, also known as a coach or carriage or infill house, is a detached secondary building that is built on pre-existing lots, usually in the backyard and opening onto the back lane.

 In 2019, PD Moore Homes Inc. partnered with Aunt Leah's Foundation, and had the privilege of building the very first laneway house in New Westminster, under its new Laneway and Carriage House Program.
+And, in 2023, we are excited to be partnering with Aunt Leah's once again to build one of the first laneways in Burnaby!

 The financial incentive to build a laneway home is attractive: the rental income far outweighs the investment cost.